 Missed collection procedures

-If a householder fails to make the bin available by 7am on the scheduled day of collection, we will not return to collect it, as we do not consider it as a missed collection.
+If a householder or business fails to make the bin available by 7am on the scheduled day of collection, we will not return to collect it, as we do not consider it as a missed collection.
 The collection will have to wait until the next scheduled collection.
-The householder can make arrangements at the Devon County Council civic amenity site at Seven Brethren, Barnstaple, which allows up to eight bags of domestic waste per year subject to their approval.
+A householder can make arrangements at the Devon County Council civic amenity site at Seven Brethren, Barnstaple, which allows up to eight bags of domestic waste per year subject to their approval.

 Where our collection vehicle is unable to gain access to a road, for example, due to parked vehicles, we will make up to two attempts to collect on that day.
 If access is still not possible, we will be unable to return until the next collection.
 We will give priority where we have missed an entire street.